Skip to main contentSkip to main navigationSkip to footer content

 Registration Process

 1. Register and pay online for an appointment.
-Walk-in registrations are also available.

 2. Create an ATI account.